fluxcd/flux-recv/DESIGN.md

   key: github_rsa
 ```

-The keys are paths relative to the config file (in the example, they
+The keys are paths relative to the config file (so in the example,
-are files in the same directory).
+they are files in the same directory).

 ## Optional elements